LightningStrike83/fip/README.md

-Project Name
+# Project Name

-FIP for Dan Singer
+Lightning Cosplay (FIP For Dan Singer)

-Contributing
+## Contributing

-Singer, Dan
+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D

-History
+## History

 11/09/22- Restarted FIP due to miscommunication and other assignments; organization, basic outline started 11/11/22- Restarted again due to discovering a template had been provided for coding; was previously unaware 11/14/22- Added created files to github, made changes to provided templates based on info produced